B1nus/numple/README.md

 # numple
-A simple programming language to help me with my math homework.
+A simple interpreted programming language to help me with my math homework.

 > [!WARNING]
 > To help me get a first version of the language up and running I will remove some features.
 The following will be temporarily removed: